-Students and parents are prohibited from using profane, obscene, bigoted, racial, or other type of offensive language or gestures on campus or at school-sponsored events.
+Students and parents are prohibited from speaking, typing, or writing profane, obscene, sexual, bigoted, racial, or other type of offensive language or gestures on campus or at school-sponsored events.
+Parents or students who do will be addressed by the administration regarding appropriate next steps.